Kyrou scores 2, Blues beat Flames 5-2 for third straight win - WHIZ News

 St. Louis restored its two-goal advantage just 1:18 later thanks to a bad turnover by Mackey, who flung the puck up the middle from behind his net where it was intercepted by Saad, who took advantage, scoring his seventh of the season.

+“I’ve got to be smart with the puck.
+I feel like I let the guys down there,” Mackey said.
+“I can’t be doing that right after we score to get right back in it.”

-A minute later, it was Kyrou again, this time his shot deflecting in off the skate of Flames defenseman Mackenzie Weegar and in at 9:59.
+A minute later, Kyrou fired a shot that deflected in off the skate of Flames defenseman Mackenzie Weegar and in at 9:59.
 It was Kyrou’s team-leading 13th goal.

-The Flames were 0 for 3 with the man advantage while the Blues went 1 for 2.

 Calgary tied it 1-1 with 3:59 left when Dube’s shot deflected in off Mackey.
 Dube has nine points (two goals, seven assists) in his last 10 games.